zhouguiyun-uestc/ParallelFlowAccumulation/README.md

 ```
 The result is a program called `ParallelFlowAccum`.
 # Program arguments
 The program can be run with four modes: `parallel`, `recursive`, `wang`, and `proposed_sequntial`.
 In `parallel` mode, the program derives flow accumulation in parallel.
-In 'recursive' mode, the program derives flow accumulation using recursive algorithm.
-In 'wang' mode, the program derives flow accumulation using wang's algorithm.
-In 'proposed_sequential' mode, the program derives flow accumulation using our proposed sequential algorithm.
+In `recursive` mode, the program derives flow accumulation using recursive algorithm.
+In `wang` mode, the program derives flow accumulation using wang's algorithm.
+In `proposed_sequential` mode, the program derives flow accumulation using our proposed sequential algorithm.
 In `parallel` mode, the program has the following arguments:
 ```
 mpirun -np <PROCESSES_NUMBER>  ParaFlowAccum parallel <INPUT_DEM> <INPUT_DIR> <NAME> <OUTPUT_ACCUM>